A-deLuna/AoC/2023/d05/README.md

 consider for a while that after splitting a range some sections still need to be considered by rules we haven't seen yet.

+After reading some solutions online seems like I did something a bit unusual.
+After the problem started I peeked at the input file and noticed all the transformations are in order.
+My code doesn't store all the different mappings and their relationships.
+Instead I'm tranforming the original seeds into other elements on the fly as I'm parsing the file.
+Only storing the current state of the original seeds after applying all the transformations.

 Forgot to make a copy of solution 1.
 It was very similar to the code for part 2.

 ## Things learnt